62% of businesses update their websites at least quarterly and 30% of them – on a monthly basis — how does your website measure up?

 - Short and direct buyer’s journey: As soon as you land on the Fronks homepage, you don’t have many options other than going ahead and ordering some nut milk.
-In fact, the whole buyer’s journey only takes three clicks.
+In fact, the whole buyer’s journey takes three clicks.
 If you wish to build a website that will drive sales, this is the approach to take.

 - UI highlights the product: Apart from product images, Fronks’ website doesn’t feature any other visuals.
 In fact, the entire UI is rather spartan – which is great if you want your visitors to only focus on your product.